jeskodes/word-scramble/README.md

 - Can enter numbers and special characters into input box.

 **Fix**
-- Add javascript code snippet to html to only allow letters.
+- Add JavaScript code snippet to html to only allow letters.

 ```javascript